azmainadel/fpl-stat-gen/README.md

 > Please Note:
  **For first time usage, you have to put your password to validate the payload for getting all players' data.
 Replace the value of `LOGIN_PASSWORD` in getKoraFPLStat.py**
 *(It's not harmful, relax)*

+> The outputs here are for Noibeddo FPL league.